sohit-agarwal/Wexflow/README.md

 Wexflow comes with a cross-platform workflow server and a powerful backend.
 The workflow server exposes a [RESTful API](https://github.com/aelassas/Wexflow/wiki/RESTful-API) that allows Wexflow to be embeddable anywhere.

 Wexflow makes use of [.NET Core](https://www.microsoft.com/net/download), a cross-platform version of .NET for building websites, services, and console apps.
 Thus, Wexflow provides a cross-platform workflow server and a powerful backend for managing, designing and tracking workflows with ease and flexibility.
-Wexflow runs on Windows, Linux, macOS and Docker.
+Wexflow runs on Windows, Linux and macOS.

 Wexflow also makes use of [Quartz.NET](https://www.quartz-scheduler.net/) open-source job scheduling system that is used in large scale enterprise systems.
 Thus, Wexflow offers flexibility in planning jobs such as [cron jobs](https://github.com/aelassas/Wexflow/wiki/Cron-scheduling).